markgw/uh-nlp2021/docs/final_project/index.md

 # Final project: extending a system

-**NB: This is an old assignment.
-It hasn't yet been updated for this year's course!**

-    These were final projects for last year's course.
-Some of them might be good ideas for extensions of this year's assignments into a final project.

 In the final project, you should implement an extension to one of the systems that you produced in the assignments.
 Wherever appropriate, the assignment instructions contain a list of ideas for possible